 He added: "In the context of the fair hearing, the judge simply accepted what the City wanted and rubber-stamped it.

-"We submit this should not have been a rubber-stamping exercise, but a rigorous consideration of the alternatives."'Magnet' for crime
+"We submit this should not have been a rubber-stamping exercise, but a rigorous consideration of the alternatives."

 Mr Cooper added that the encampment was integral to the protest and the tents were not intended to be indefinite.